 Shabbat B'Shamayim, Tot Shabbat, Torah Time & Junior Congregation

 A service for families and children under 8 years of age.
-Come join us on Friday, May 20, 2016, from 5:30-7:30 p.m. for singing, stories, prayers and fun that engages everyone in a warm Shabbat experience.
+Join us for singing, stories, prayers and fun that engages everyone in a warm Shabbat experience.
 We culminate each Kabbalat Shabbat with our own special 'Oneg Shabbat' (Joy of Shabbat) where we bless our children, sing the Friday night Shabbat blessings, and then of course, share a Shabbat meal!

 This hour of interactive play, prayer and singing is designed to engage children under 4 years old in a celebration of basic Shabbat rituals and blessings.
 Even the youngest child will enjoy cuddling with a parent or grandparent, or playing with one of our Shabbat dinosaurs, while listening to songs and prayers that express the fundamental joy of Shabbat.
 Parental or adult family presence is required.
-Monthly on Saturday morning at 11:00 a.m.
+Monthly on Saturday morning at 11:00 a.m. during the Learning Center program year (October-May).
 Snack is provided.

-Meeting on Saturday mornings at 11:00 am, once a month.
-A morning Shabbat program for children age 4 to 7 (parental presence optional).
+Meeting on Saturday mornings at 11:00 a.m., a morning Shabbat program for children ages 4 to 7 (parental presence optional).
 Children participate in a child friendly service consisting of stories, songs and activities that focus on the weekly Torah portion or Jewish holiday cycle.
-Torah Time features an introduction to the basic elements of the Shabbat service which is presented in an environment where our children ask questions freely, and shape their own experiences.
-A snack is provided.
+Torah Time features an introduction to the basic elements of the Shabbat service, which is presented in an environment where our children ask questions freely, and shape their own experiences.
+Snack is provided.